From Rust Code to Mathematical Proof: How We Verify Safety-Critical Rust

 Who This Is For

-If you are building a cryptographic library, a cryptocurrency protocol, privacy infrastructure, safety-critical embedded software, or a regulated product that will face a rigorous audit, formal verification is no longer a luxury.
-It is the only technique that produces machine-checkable evidence of correctness — evidence that scales to all inputs and all attackers, and survives team turnover.
+If you're building a cryptographic library, a cryptocurrency protocol, privacy infrastructure, safety-critical embedded software, or a regulated product facing a serious audit, formal verification is worth the cost.
+It's the only technique that produces machine-checkable evidence of correctness for every input, and that evidence survives team turnover.

 We have applied this pipeline to cryptographic primitives in Plonky3 and RISC Zero.
 The same pipeline applies to your Rust codebase.